gagneurlab/drop/docs/source/prepare.rst

 ============================  =========  ============================================================================================  ======
 Parameter                     Type       Description                                                                                   Default/Examples
 ============================  =========  ============================================================================================  ======
-run                           boolean    If true, the aberrant expression module will be run.
+run                           boolean    If true, the aberrant splicing module will be run.
 If false, it will be ignored.              ``true`` groups                        list       Same as in aberrant expression.                                                               ``# see aberrant expression example`` minIds                        numeric    Same as in aberrant expression.                                                               ``1`` recount                       boolean    If true, it forces samples to be recounted.                                                   ``false``